Why You Should Join the Roofing Industry Part 1

 - Physical and mental health: Roofing is a physically taxing profession.
 To perform it well, you must be strong enough to lift heavy materials onto roofs and around the jobsite.
 You must also have the stamina to endure extreme temperatures.
 Regardless of the time of year, it’s always hotter on the roof.
 Mental stamina is important as well.
 Under extreme conditions, it’s not easy to make good decisions.
 However, in this environment, a bad decision can lead to a poorly-built roof or a serious injury.

-- Balance: By the nature of the position, roofing contractors must have outstanding balance.
+- Balance: By the nature of the position, roofing contractors must have outstanding balancing skills.
 Since many roofs are sloped, this is an essential skill for preventing injury.

 - Analytical ability: Roofing contractors must be able to assess a roof to determine what type of damage has been done.
 Their assessment must equate out to the exact measure of materials needed to complete the job.
 Roofing contractors must have an understanding of basic geometry to ensure that the angles of the structure are measured correctly so that the roof is built properly.